augustash/magento2-module-freightbase/README.md

   freight_width,
   freight_height

-Reference magento2-module-freightrandlcarrier for how to build out an api integration off of the base module.
+Reference internal 'EXAMPLE CARRIER' directory for how to build out an api integration off of the base module.
+This is a fully working integration with R&L Freight Shipping.